Bridge in Singapore

 Gardens by the Bay is a garden full of colors

-This 250 acres nature park, right beside the Marina Bay Sands, is astonishing.
-Starting from a waterfall to different parts of the gardens named flower dome or cloud forest, you will see endless plants, flowers, and orchids.
-The Flower Dome is the largest glass greenhouse in the world.
+This 250-acre nature park, located right beside Marina Bay Sands, is nothing short of astonishing.
+From a cascading indoor waterfall to breathtaking attractions like the Flower Dome and Cloud Forest, the gardens showcase an endless variety of plants, flowers, and orchids.
+In fact, the Flower Dome holds the Guinness World Record as the largest glass greenhouse in the world.

 Buy ticket of Gardens by the Bay with discount